 3D Modeling of Armor Losses in High-Voltage Cables

-NKT HV Cables uses numerical models to investigate electromagnetic fields and calculate armor losses in 3D cable designs.
+NKT in Karlskrona, Sweden uses numerical models to investigate electromagnetic fields and calculate armor losses in 3D cable designs.
 To confidently perform design analyses with simulation, they then validated their modeling results with experimental measurements.

 By Brianne Christopher

 Wires and cables make up a global industry worth hundreds of billions of dollars.
-In fact, Infinium Global Research reports that the cable market is poised to reach $220.9 billion by 2025 (Ref.
+In fact, Infinium Global Research reports that the cable market is poised to reach $220 billion by 2025 (Ref.
 1).
 A major portion of the rapidly growing cable industry’s revenue is from installation, maintenance, and development.
-For instance, the NorNed cable, a joint cable project connecting the power grids of Norway and the Netherlands, cost roughly €600 million ($711.8 million USD) to install, and that was back in 2008 (Ref.
+For instance, the NorNed cable, a joint cable project connecting the power grids of Norway and the Netherlands, cost roughly €600 million (approx. $700 million USD) to install, and that was back in 2008 (Ref.
 2).
 When cables of this magnitude need to be repaired or replaced, it can also be expensive.
 A 2010 report from the SubOptic submarine cable conference estimated that submarine cable repairs can cost more than $12,000 a day, and over $1 million per project.
 (Ref.
-3) Since cable costs are so large, getting a return on investment also takes a long time: up to a few decades.
+3) Since cable costs are so large, getting a return on investment also takes many years.

-Apart from being expensive to install and maintain, cables are expensive to test experimentally as well (Figure 1).
-In fact, cables researched by NKT, a global cable supplier, have been tested experimentally for many years, and it has been both time consuming and expensive.
+Apart from being major project investments, cables are demanding to test experimentally as well (Figure 1).
+In fact, cables researched by NKT, a global cable supplier, have been tested experimentally for many years, and it has been both time and resource consuming.
 "Cable losses are a complex thing to measure," says Ola Thyrvin, senior analysis engineer at NKT.

 Bypassing Limitations in Cable Modeling